nymeria-io/nymeria.rb/README.md

 set and will fail if a key hasn't been set.
 A key only needs to be set once and can be set at the start of your program.

-If you want to check a key's validity you can use the CheckAuthentication function to verify the validity of a key that has been set.
+If you want to check a key's validity you can use the authenticated? function to verify the validity of a key that has been set.
 If no error is returned then the API key is valid.